 Cohousing is a private community where residents live in close proximity to one another and share communal spaces.
 Also known as “intentional neighborhoods,” this type of living provides seniors with a tight-knit community of like-minded families and individuals, with whom they can socialize and share duties.
 Cohousing usually features a common house for activities like cooking and dining.
 Laundry might be a shared responsibility among residents, as well as gardening and maintenance.
 Safety, socialization, and support are the superior characteristics of such communities.

-Mobile & Modular Homes
+Manufactured, Mobile & Modular Homes

 A prefabricated home is built off-site, in a factory, and then transported to its permanent location.
 The cost of constructing factory-built homes is far less than traditional, on-site building, causing the purchase or rental of such properties to be more economical for the consumer.
 55+ mobile or modular home communities exist as a reasonably cheaper alternative to typical retirement communities.
 Many even offer amenities such as clubhouses or swimming pools for active lifestyles.